enkidevs/curriculum/mongodb/intro/query-operators/query-collection-3.md

 ---
 ## Practice

-Which of the following represents the correct way of selecting documents that fit withing a defined range:
+Which of the following represents the correct way of selecting documents that fit within a defined range:

 ```js
 // A